 Are you caring for a loved one with dementia?
 In this video, counsellor Caroline Ellison explains how therapy can support those diagnosed with dementia, and the people caring for them.

 Types of dementia

-Think about your own memory for a moment.
-'Memory’ is not just remembering what you had for dinner yesterday, it stores everything.
+‘Memory’ is not just remembering what you had for dinner yesterday, it stores everything.
 Without memory, how would you be reading these words?
-Reading is one of those basic skills we hardly give any thought to - just like speaking, knowing when to cross a road, and telling the time.
+Basic skills like speaking, knowing when to cross a road, and telling the time are all stored in our memories.
 In fact, everything we do in life requires a certain amount of skill and prior knowledge.